PUBLIC REGISTRATION OPENS 3/28 at 10am- CLICK HERE

 - Each eve of competition in a Kingfish Cup qualifying event between 8pm-9pm a “signal” will be emailed & text to all competing team captains.
 This “signal” will be some kind of hand gesture such as a #1 sign, an OK sign, a thumbs up……..
-Then as you are fishing, when you catch a fish that you plan to weigh for Kingfish Cup points, you will need to take a picture of a crew member holding the fish, AND they will have to be making the “signal” given to the captain the night before.
+Then as you are fishing, when you catch a fish that you plan to weigh for Kingfish Cup points, you will need to take a picture of the Captain or Co-Captain holding the fish, AND they will have to be making the “signal” given to the captain the night before.
 One last note, the fish MUST BE HOT.
 The fish must be boated and picture taken immediately, as in less than 5 minutes, so that the fish is obviously hot and fresh from the water.
 If a picture is taken of a fish, regardless of the hand signal’s presence, and the fish is not obviously fresh out of the water, that team will be subject to a polygraph.
-Lastly, once a team has a cell signal capable of transmitting an image, they will log into their Kingfish Cup account and upload the picture of their fish.
+Lastly, once a team has a cell signal capable of transmitting an image, they will text the picture of their weigh-fish to the event director at 910-367-2945.
 Each team will have up until 1 hour after the last fish has been weighed to submit their required photograph.

-Thus, in summary, the combination of a photo showing a fresh fish and unique hand signal guarantees the fish was caught on the boat and on the tournament day.
+Thus, in summary, the combination of a photo showing the Captain or Co-Captain holding a fresh fish and unique hand signal guarantees the fish was caught on the boat and on the tournament day.
 All the qualifying events have multiple eligible days of fishing, and as such, a new signal is sent each eve prior to fishing.
 Every eligible fishing day has a unique hand signal.

-Trouble shooting: In the event a team does not send a picture at all, they will be required to take a polygraph test from a polygraph examiner of the Kingfish Cup’s choosing at their own expense.
-A 3 day window will be allowed for the team to take the exam and be cleared by the polygraph examiner.
-If a picture is received that does not show a fresh fish, the Kingfish Cup has the option to administer a polygraph.
-The team will be required to take the polygraph exam on the qualifying event’s awards day, and if this exam is missed, the 3 day window rule stated above will apply and the exam will be at the cost of the team in question.
+Trouble shooting: In the event a team does not send a picture at all, they may be required to take a polygraph test from a polygraph examiner of the Kingfish Cup’s choosing at their own expense.
+A 7 day window will be allowed for the team to take the exam and be cleared by the polygraph examiner.
+If a picture is received that does not show the Captain or Co-Captain or a fresh fish, the Kingfish Cup has the option to require a polygraph.
+The team will be required to take the polygraph exam on the qualifying event’s awards day, and if this exam is missed, the 7 day window rule stated above will apply and the exam will be at the cost of the team in question.

 - Each qualifying event has it's own rules.
 Those rules apply to all participating in the qualifying event, regardless of the Kingfish Cup